jbcoe/polymorphic_value/talks/2022_06_14_cxx_london.md

 Pointers can be const-qualifed and can point to const-qualified objects

 ```~cpp
-const A*;        // pointer to a const-qualified A.
+A*;              // non-const pointer to a non-const A.
-const A* const;  // const pointer to a const-qualified A.
+A* const;        // const pointer to a non-const A.
-const A* const;  // const pointer to a non-const-qualified A.
+const A*;        // non-const pointer to a const A.
-A*;              // pointer to a non-const-qualified A.
+const A* const;  // const pointer to a const A.
 ```

 Note that references are always `const` - they cannot be made to refer to a different object although they can refer to a const-qualified or non-const-qualified object.